h-jpj/h-jpj.github.io/_pages/about.md

 Hey!
 I’m Harvey-Jay, an engineer who loves building, automating, and experimenting with tech.
 Robotics, Medical-Robotics, Automation and Networking are some of my interests and I enjoy finding creative ways to apply engineering to real-world problems and everyday life.

-Right now, I’m a MEng Mechatronics and Robotics student at The University of Hull, diving deep into medical robotics, mechatronics, and hardware/software building alongisde 3D printing.
+Right now, I’m an MEng Mechatronics and Robotics student at The University of Hull, diving deep into medical robotics, mechatronics, and hardware/software building alongisde 3D printing.
 When I’m not studying, I’m working on side projects that further my understanding of engineering, spending time with my partner or playing video games.

 📩 Email me at harveyjay@tuta.io

 What I’m Working On:

     📱 Short-term: Repairing/Hacking handheld devices